Roulette is one of the oldest casino games there is, having been around since at least the 17th century.

 A bet placed on red or black to cover half the table.
 Zero will only again not payout with this bet.

-RULES OF THE MOST COMMON VARIATIONS OF ONLINE ROULETTE
+THE RULES OF THE MOST POPULAR TYPES OF ONLINE ROULETTE

 Once you understand the different bets and payouts, there is not that much to the game of online roulette.
 It is a simple and straightforward game of chance.